University Highlights Public

 Whatever you’re looking for, you’ll be able to find your perfect college!
 Here’s a quick taster on a few of the colleges:

-• Christ’s College: Established in 1437, Christ’s College is the goldilocks of colleges - not too big, not too small, but just right with a capacity of around 450 undergraduate students!
-It is sociable without being overwhelming.
-Academically, it ranks first in the Tompkins Table, a system used to rank the performance of undergraduate students in each college.
-While this added pressure can make the exam period a bit intense, the college’s quaint gardens and its central location provide more than enough places to relax with friends.
+- Christ’s College: Established in 1437, Christ’s College is the Goldilocks of colleges - not too big, not too small, but just right with a capacity of around 450 undergraduate students!
+It's sociable without being overwhelming.
+Academically, it ranks first on the Tompkins Table, a system used to rank the performance of undergraduate students in each college.
+While this added pressure can make the exam period a bit intense, the college's quaint gardens and central location provide more than enough places to relax with friends.

-• King’s College: If you’ve ever seen a picture of Cambridge, chances are it’s the iconic King’s College chapel.
-Established in 1441, the college accommodates approximately 400 undergraduate students and ranks twelfth in the Tompkins Table.
-While one downside is that many tourists are attracted to the picturesque chapel, the college has a friendly atmosphere and plenty of options for you to meet up with your friends close to your accommodation.
+- King’s College: If you've ever seen a picture of Cambridge, chances are it was of the iconic King’s College chapel.
+Established in 1441, the college accommodates approximately 400 undergraduate students and ranks twelfth on the Tompkins Table.
+One downside is that many tourists are attracted to the picturesque chapel, but the college boasts a friendly atmosphere and plenty of options for you to meet up with friends close to your accommodation.

-• Trinity College: This college was established in 1546 and houses about 600 undergraduate students, which can be a bit overwhelming but means you will have ample opportunity to find like-minded friends.
-It also ranks highly in the Tompkins Table, in second place, which can make it quite competitive during the exam period.
-However, it hosts the largest May Ball, so once you survive the stress of exams, there’s a fantastic treat waiting for you!
+- Trinity College: This college, established in 1546, houses about 600 undergraduate students.
+It can be a bit overwhelming due to its size, but it means you will have ample opportunities to find like-minded friends.
+Trinity also ranks highly on the Tompkins Table, coming in second, which can make the environment quite competitive during the exam period.
+However, the college hosts the largest May Ball, so once you survive the stress of exams, there's a fantastic treat waiting for you!

 Whether you want a college large or small, competitive or sociable, you’ll be sure to find your dream college!
 Use this Cambridge College Finder to see which college is right for you.